-CYP3A4 inhibitors

-Concomitant use of amlodipine with strong or moderate CYP3A4 inhibitors (protease inhibitors, azole antifungals, macrolides like erythromycin or clarithromycin, verapamil or diltiazem) may give rise to significant increase in amlodipine exposure resulting in an increased risk of hypotension.
+CYP3A4 inhibitors: concomitant use of amlodipine with strong or moderate CYP3A4 inhibitors (protease inhibitors, azole antifungals, macrolides like erythromycin or clarithromycin, verapamil or diltiazem) may give rise to significant increase in amlodipine exposure.
 The clinical translation of these PK variations may be more pronounced in the elderly.
 Clinical monitoring and dose adjustment may thus be required.

-CYP3A4 inducers

-Upon co-administration of known inducers of the CYP3A4, the plasma concentration of amlodipine may vary.
+CYP3A4 inducers: upon co-administration of known inducers of the CYP3A4, the plasma concentration of amlodipine may vary.
 Therefore, blood pressure should be monitored and dose regulation considered both during and after concomitant medication particularly with strong CYP3A4 inducers (e.g. rifampicin, hypericum perforatum).